Alcohol withdrawals and how to stop drinking

 Naltrexone is a prescribed medication that is commonly used for treating alcohol dependency.
 While it is not a magical cure for alcoholism, this medication has proven to be extremely beneficial when used in the forms of implants along with some form of psychotherapy.

-Before starting Naltrexone, a person must not be physically dependent on alcohol or other substances, such as opiate drugs.
+Before starting Naltrexone, you must not be physically dependent on alcohol or other substances, such as opiate drugs.
 This is because patients with alcohol or drugs in their system may experience side effects (alcohol withdrawal or opiate withdrawal) of the medication when combined with other substances.

 What is alcohol withdrawal?